valentint/robust-R-ecosystem-WIREs/README.md

 availability on CRAN.

-**TABLE 2 \| List of CRAN packages for robust statistical analysis, with indication what compiled languages are used internally.**
+**TABLE 2 \| List of CRAN packages for robust statistical analysis, with indication what compiled languages are used internally (only 7 out of 25 packages use pure R).**

 <div style="overflow-x: scroll;">